Extol: 2000–2003: Undeceived and Synergy

 Extol returned to the studio in December 1999 to record a follow-up album.
 In June 2000, their second studio album, Undeceived, was released.
-The release saw their music become "harder and darker" than their previous work, opting to move towards a death metal sound.
-The song "Ember" proved to be a popular song among their fans.
-Børud then left the band, so Glidje switched over to guitar, and John Robert Mjåland joined as bassist.
+Their music became "harder and darker" than their previous work, move towards a death metal sound.
+The song "Ember" was popular among their fans.
+Børud left the band, so Glidje switched to guitar, and John Robert Mjåland joined as bassist.

-In 2001, another EP, Paralysis, was recorded; it was only released in Sweden.
-This EP featured a cover of "Shadow of Death" by the American thrash metal group Believer, whom the band considers to be a great influence.
+In 2001, they recorded the EP Paralysis.
+It was only released in Sweden.
+This EP featured a cover of "Shadow of Death" by American thrash metal group Believer, whom the band consider a great influence.
 After Paralysis, Glidje left the band to focus on his other project, Ganglion, and Børud returned to the line-up.
-After Undeceived was released, Extol was no longer obligated to Endtime Productions, and they signed with Century Media in 2002.
-Their album, Synergy, released in 2003, showed an even greater appreciation of the band Believer and their style of thrash metal.
-Following the release, Extol toured Europe and US with the Swedish progressive death metal group Opeth.
+After Undeceived was released, Extol signed with Century Media in 2002.
+Their album, Synergy, released in 2003, showed an greater appreciation of the band Believer and their thrash metal.
+Following the release, Extol toured Europe and US with Swedish progressive death metal group Opeth.